 Illegal shooting and lead poisoning are among the primary threats to bald eagles.
 Habitat loss, power line electrocution and wind energy also play a role in eagle deaths.

 Encourage hunters to seek out lead free, non-toxic ammunition.
 Adopt “No Trace” ethics and organize clean-up activities in eagle habitat.
 Do not disturb nesting eagles.
 Support “Smart from the Start” renewable energy siting.

 Bald eagles live near bodies of water in Canada and Alaska, and in scattered locations all throughout the lower 48 states and Mexico.

-As a result, the bald eagle population has risen from a mere 417 nesting pairs in 1963 to more than 71,400 nesting pairs and an estimated 316,700 individual birds in the Lower 48 today.
+As a result of conservation efforts, the bald eagle population has risen from a mere 417 nesting pairs in 1963 to more than 71,400 nesting pairs and an estimated 316,700 individual birds in the Lower 48 today.

 Bald eagles make a high-pitched squeaking sound.
 Other interesting behaviors include “talon clasping” or “cartwheel display”, where two eagles clasp each other’s talons in mid air and spin down, letting go only when they’ve almost reached the ground.
 This is may be a courtship ritual as well as a territorial battle.

 During breeding season, the male and female work together to build a nest of sticks, usually located at the top of a tree.
 The nests can weigh up to a ton and measure up to 8 feet across.
 Once paired, bald eagles remain with each other until one mate dies, then the surviving bird will find another mate.

 Mating season: Anywhere from late September to early April, depending on the region.

 Gestation: The female lays her first egg 5-10 days after mating.
 The eggs are incubated for about 35 days.